chapnitsky/bsc/README.md

-# Default Resoning in text corpus
+# Default Reasoning in text corpus
 B.sc Project

 Creating guesses -> Showing results in a website -> Ask the user for correction -> Gather data -> train & test